sulabh/flashcard/project_status_report.md

     * Implemented stable, colorful grid repetition logic for unlimited dynamic categories.
 * **CSV-Based Management & Deletion**:
     * Fulfilled "deletion" requirement via unified CSV workflow (Export -> Edit in Excel -> Clear DB -> Re-import).
+    * **ID Overwrite Logic**: Implemented record synchronization (upsert) in CSV imports.
+If a row contains an existing ID, the app updates the record; otherwise, it inserts a new one.
+    * **Strict Quoting**: Forced double-quoting on all exported fields to ensure 100% compatibility with legacy Excel, Google Sheets, and other spreadsheet software.
     * Database and UI now instantly reload upon import or clear operations, ensuring zero-latency data management.

 ### 4. Comprehensive Statistics & Analytics